mpc-sdk/framework/README.md

 cargo make e2e-server
 ```

-Note we don't use the `test-server` task as the e2e tests use a different configuration with the standard timeout settings.
+Note we don't use the `test-server` task as the e2e tests use a configuration with different timeout settings.

 Then start a dev server (port 9009) used to serve the HTML and Javascript: